KaustubhBiswas/K8s-App/README.md

    a.
 Install Minikube and Kubectl from the official websites.

    b.
-Add the path to the kubectl.exe file to Path in system variables.
+Add the path to the kubectl.exe file to **Path** in environment variables.

    c.
 Run the following command to check if kubectl has been installed successfully or not: